arielgee/Sage-Like/.misc/tasks.md

 	* https://www.reddit.com/r/firefox/comments/fiz263/does_firefox_now_have_any_capability_to_detect/fkkrthg/
 * open feedPreview from pagePopup without adding the feed to sage!
 * pagePopup: indication that url already in bookmarks
-* provide some kind of access to attachments from the listView (?)
-	* indication in feed-item tooltip for attachments (MimeType icons)
 * menu item for treeview folder to open all feeds as feedPreview
 * Red warning for attention slideDown panels
 * different behavior when i drag and drop icons from bookmarks library.
 (Fx v59.0.3)